 How the workflow management software helps with practice emails

-We also have to handle incoming emails from various vendors, referral websites, ZocDoc, website appointment requests, facebook appointment requests etc. (NOTE – our free referral management software does this easily)
+We also have to handle incoming emails from various vendors, referral websites, ZocDoc, website appointment requests, facebook appointment requests etc. (NOTE – our referral management software does this easily)

 We wanted to use the same task management/workflow management process with this as well – especially since most of these emails were time sensitive and needed to be acted upon ASAP.

 Since emails were already equipped with all the folders/labels, forwarding, assignment capabilities – we didn’t have to do much over here.
 This solution from our IT team simply hooked up our common email inboxes to a similar workflow process that was set up for our team.